tprasadtp/ubuntu-post-install/docs/clioptions.md

 !!! warning
     - If using GitHub gists, please provide raw gist URL.
     - You should only use trusted remote configurations.
 As its a bash script a malicious remote configuration can cause remote code to execute on your system.
-    - Please use `https`

-## Do not report statistics

-!!! snippet "Usage"

-    ```console
-    ./after-effects --no-stats
-    ```

-    OR

-    ```console
-    ./after-effects -S
-    ```

-Disables reporting statistics back to server.

-Following might be reported.
-(Nothing more than that)

-- A UUID generated for each execution, (its random and is not persistent across runs),
-- Last exit code.
-- System Architecture (x64/x86/ARM/ARM64).
-- Total execution time.
-- Masked hostname
-- Distribution name (Ubuntu, Linux Mint etc.)
-- Distribution code name (bionic, artful etc)
-- Feature/Task selected
-- Flags used
-- Timezone and system language

-??? question "Privacy Concerns?"

-    - If you are freaking out, its a shell script !!
-You can literally look into it and check what's collected.
-Why if you ask?
-I mostly use it on a bunch of machines/VMs and would like to keep an eye on how it did.
-    - Data will be stored in AWS DynamoDB and Google Firebase Real-time Database.
-    Data will not be shared with any third party.
-Period.
-Only me or my team members will have access to it.
-If you run a search query on google, it probably collects more data than me.
-API endpoints/PaaS/IaaS provider may log your IP addresses, but script does not and WILL not collect IP addresses(local or otherwise).
-    - Script will not collect your full config file either.
-Just flags used (like simulate, fix etc)
-    - If you flood the reporting endpoints, you might get HTTP 429 errors as reporting endpoints have rate limits.

-## Uni-Freiburg Mirror

-!!! warning
-    Enabling this option will use mirrors from Uni-Freiburg if they are available.
-You may have to be within Uni-Freiburg network to access it.
-The mirror may not work or be up-to date with upstream.
-Use this option only if you are inside Uni-Freiburg network and know what versions/libs are hosted on the mirror.

-- Uses mirrors from `University of Freiburg`.
-Only available for limited number of repositories. **DO NOT** use this option if you are not a faculty or student of Uni-Freiburg, as it may have un-intended side effects.
-- Arguments: `--use-uf-mirror`.
-This option is not tested on Travis builds.

-!!! warning
-    **This script/github-repository/or this website is not affiliated in with University of Freiburg.**

 ## Version